svmiller/svmiller.github.io/_posts/2019-09-11-instrumental-variables-2sls.md

 </table>
 <br /></center>

 The first model is the OLS model that showed a clear downward bias in the coefficient size for the treatment when the treatment is correlated with the error term.
 The true effect of the treatment on the response variable `y` is 1 but the OLS coefficient for the treatment is only .511.
-The first-stage model attempts to remove the variation in the treatment that is correlated with the error term by regressing the treatment variable on the control variable `x` and the instrumental variable that is correlated with the treatment but not the error term.
+The first-stage model attempts to remove the variation in the treatment that is correlated with the error term by regressing the treatment variable on the control variable and the instrumental variable that is correlated with the treatment but not the error term.
 This results in fitted values for the treatment (`treat_hat`) that are substituted for the endogenous treatment variable in the second-stage model.
 This second-stage model is identical in form to the OLS model, but only with a treatment variable where the sources of endogeneity have been stripped from the variable.
 The coefficient for this fitted treatment variable approaches 1, which is what the true effect is from the data-generating process.

 The goal for this post is to offer something more accessible to my future students in quantitative public policy analysis on how to deal with endogeneity in important treatment variables.
 There are a number of approaches here but instrumental varables and 2SLS are particularly attractive.
 Econometrics textbooks can make this seem daunting but students who learn more by application than by notation will find these tools relatively straightforward.